beaconchain-horizon/horizon-core/README.md

+cat > README.md << 'EOF'
-# 🔷 Horizon Core Engine
+# 🔷 Horizon Core

 > **Offline‑first, API‑based blockchain validator and license manager.**
 > Built with **Go**, **PostgreSQL (Core) + SQLite (Offline Cache)**, **Merkle trees**, and **ECDSA signatures**.

 Horizon is a sovereign, security‑hardened platform that powers a volume‑based prepaid API model using provable Merkle trees.
 It operates fully **offline‑first**, meaning all transactions are cached locally and automatically synced to the core engine when connectivity is restored.

+---

+## 👤 Ownership

+This project is **solely created, developed, and owned by Mahdi Amoli Moghaddam (مهدی آملی مقدم)**.
+All rights, intellectual property, and future development decisions belong exclusively to him.

 ---